0starzyk/mesh-creator/README.md

 # mesh-creator
-reate 3D mesh saved in glTF format from JSON file containing a collection of points and triangles
+Create 3D mesh saved in glTF format from JSON file containing a collection of points and triangles.